You know networking in law school is important: people often find a job through folks they know. But how do you do it?!

 Miss Manners would approve of these networking etiquette reminders for law students…or anyone:

-- First, introduce yourself and give relevant information such as your law school class year, your legal interests, work experience, and student associations/memberships and organizations.
+- First, introduce yourself and give relevant information such as your law school class year, legal interests, work experience, and student associations/memberships and organizations you belong to.

-- Remember the basics: Shake hands firmly.
+- Remember the basics: Shake hands firmly (but not too tight).
 Make eye contact.
 Smile.

 - Have a few thoughtful questions in mind to get the conversation started and help keep it going (suggestions below!).